 These tablets work for me – but may not work for everyone, and you have to have them on prescription (don’t buy them off internet sites as you don’t know what you are getting).

 My electric blanket turns itself off automatically, so there is no danger of over-heating.
-Incidentally, this is something family seem to love giving as a present, if you have a special event coming up!
+Incidentally, this is something families love giving as a present, if you have a special event coming up……!

 An electric blanket has the double benefit of also heating the bed in winter; I find my joints don’t give me as much trouble in the summer, but heat, in any form, really seems to help.
 So if you end up at the end of the day with aching, throbbing joints, do try an electric blanket before resorting to pain killers!

 I did try some machines, but frankly these didn’t work on me, neither did Acupuncture – but they have proved beneficial to some, so worth a try.